 “Of the Xbox One racers, Antoine de Zaluski was the standout for me.
 He didn’t win the championship but won in Abu Dhabi by an impressive margin.
 We didn’t often see other drivers pull away from the field like that during this season.

 “Finally, on PC, Josh Idowu was great but Patrik Sipos, who was 5th coming into this final event, grabbed two second place finishes, and a fastest lap bonus point, in the final two races, 37 points for the event was a great way to end the season.”

-Now the dust has settled, Justin has been mightily impressed by the driving stands in 2021.
+Now the dust has settled, Justin has been mightily impressed by the driving standards in 2021.

 “Absolutely everyone is incredibly rapid.
 The top three from Xbox, top four on PS4 and the top two on PC are particularly amazing to my eyes and could be ones to look out for in the Pro Exhibition, and even the Pro Series.
 Although, again, all 18 are incredible.
 Even the drivers who didn’t make the cut were impressive.”

 Now the season is wrapped up, we await further information about the rest of the year for F1 Esports, but rest assured, Traxion will keep you updated.